Mindset & Lifestyle

 Molly’s Game hit the movie theaters much more recently than Rounders, but it quickly became one of the most popular poker movies of all time.

-Featuring Jessica Chastain as Molly Bloom, the film follows a story based on real events, as told by Molly Bloom herself in her book.
+Featuring Jessica Chastain as Molly Bloom, the film tells a story based on real events, as Molly Bloom herself recounts them in her book.

-Bloom became the hostess of some of the biggest private poker games in Hollywood and New York after starting out not even knowing basic poker terms, and the movie tells the whole story of the things that went down in those games.
+Bloom became the hostess of some of the biggest private poker games in Hollywood and New York after starting out not even knowing basic poker terms, and the movie tells the whole story of what went down in those games.

 Savvy poker professionals, compulsive gamblers, and other characters you would expect to see in high-stakes private games make Molly’s Game a movie that speaks to every poker player out there.